rojee-thapa/rojee-thapa.github.io/pages/about-my-project.md

 title: About My Project
 permalink: /about-my-project.html

-subtitle: Neural Engineering & Assistive Robotics
-project_title: "NeuroLink Assist: Adaptive Robotics through Brain Signal Decoding"
+subtitle: Applying Machine Learning to Predict Diseases Using Real Medical Data
+project_title: "Developing Cutting-Edge Algorithmic Approaches to Refine Machine Learning Systems for Complex Nonlinear Optimization in Biomedical Research."

 problem: |
-  Individuals with severe motor disabilities often struggle with basic tasks that could be aided by robotic assistance.
-However, there is a lack of accessible and adaptive systems that respond naturally to the user's intent via brain-computer interfaces.

-  This project seeks to explore how neural signals can be translated into reliable control commands for assistive robots, improving autonomy and quality of life.
+  There is a need to improve the accuracy and efficiency of disease prediction models using real-world medical data.

 approach: |
-  The project follows a four-phase pipeline:
+  The project follows following approach:

-  - Collect EEG data during imagined movements using a non-invasive BCI headset
-  - Train machine learning models to decode intent from neural patterns
-  - Integrate real-time signal classification with a robotic arm interface
-  - Evaluate system performance in simulated daily activities (e.g., object grasping, pointing)

-  Open-source tools such as OpenBCI, Python (MNE, Scikit-learn), and ROS (Robot Operating System) will be used to prototype the system.
+  - We will develop and implement a custom algorithm to optimize model output weights as part of a machine learning system.
+  - The project includes working with real medical data and applying tools such as Python, MATLAB, SPSS, and R to build models, handle data, and evaluate performance.

 outcome: |
-  By the end of the program, the project will result in a working prototype of a BCI-controlled robotic arm and a poster presentation outlining the system architecture, training pipeline, and evaluation metrics.
-Insights from the user study will inform future directions in adaptive assistive technology.
+  By the end of the program, I will gain practical skills in data handling, model building, and performance evaluation.
+The optimized algorithm is expected to enhance prediction accuracy and demonstrate how AI can support early disease detection and improve healthcare outcomes.

+.

 final_report_url: https://dl.icdst.org/pdfs/files/22e390b2eb0c8e951f3a742fda5b2d1d.pdf

 grad_mentor:
-  name: Jamal Carter
+  name: Amara Eze
   linkedin: https://www.linkedin.com/in/jamal-carter

 faculty_mentor:
-  name: Dr. Elijah Freeman
+  name: Dr. Olaniyi Iyiola
   linkedin: https://www.linkedin.com/in/dr-elijah-freeman
 ---